By Wariya I.

 Jim had the help of many people to make this unpaid-project happen, Jim said, “On the shooting days we were hugely supported by local street vendors from Convent Road.
 One allowed us to use his cart (thanks Lin Kong), and when we shot on an alleyway nearby a local resident named Nong, jumped right in and was the best location manager we could ask for.”

-The scene continues from the purchase of man-meat from a street vendor to a dingy back-alley party, with masks of farm animals, chickens, buffalo and rabbits etc. on human bodies.
-These animal head figures perform ritual dances, drink booze and smoke cigarettes after a bongo-thumping session of human flesh-eating.
+The scene continues from the purchase of a man-meat from a street vendor to a dingy back-alley party, with masks of farm animals, chickens, buffalo, and rabbits, etc. on human bodies.
+These animal head figures perform ritual dances, drink booze, and smoke cigarettes after a bongo-thumping session of human flesh-eating.
 “It was a very fun collaborative effort, much of the dancing seen in the film kept going off-camera.”

 Jim and his crew, To-Ma-Toes is part of the LGBTQIA friendly group that invites people of all backgrounds and skill levels who are passionate about filmmaking.
 They entered the film festival by making a post on Bangkok Filmmakers group on Facebook.
 Jim said of the response, “There was a decent amount of interest in the post, and we ended up with a small, but passionate trio to begin our moving-image-makers group, we are calling ourselves ‘To-ma-toes’ ”

 So what’s in store for these future filmmakers?
 “We are quite excited for the next open Moving Image Makers meeting in April.
 Anyone who wants to join can check for updates by joining the Bangkok Filmmakers group on Facebook.
 The next To-ma-toes project might be a whole lot darker.”

 Want to get noticed?!

 Get in touch with the Foodies Marketing Specialist.

 Join our community: BangkokFoodies OFFICIAL